StreamingDataPlatform/code-hub/_posts/Demos/2023-04-18-observability-app-bundle.md

 The user master yaml file is the main file used to setup everything for this project for the user.
 This yaml file contains multiple options that users can customize for the project.
 To view the master yaml file go into the **telcom-demo-app-bundle** folder and open the **sample.yaml** file.
 Areas where the user can customize the master yaml file are:

 1. Project Name: The user can change the project name to their choice.
 The default project name provided is **examples**.
 Important naming convention: The name can be a max length of 15 characters, consist of lower-case alphanumeric characters or '-', and must start and end with an alphanumeric character.

+2. Storage Class Name: The user **must** change the storage class name to their storage class name on kubernetes.
+To find out your default storageClassName run **kubectl get storageclass**
 ```
 global:
   projectName: examples # User can change to any project name default project name is examples